Anti-Bribery for Sales · Module 2 of 2

 Restage as a sponsored industry roundtable.

-Sponsor a small North Sea pressure-testing roundtable next month.
-Ten attendees, all three shortlisted suppliers' clients invited, agenda set jointly with an industry body.
-Bree gets a seat and so do four of her peers.
+Sponsor a North Sea pressure-testing roundtable next month.
+Ten attendees, all three shortlisted suppliers' clients invited, agenda set with an industry body.
 Pre-clear with Lila, sub-AUD $200 a head, no individual gift to Bree.
-Defensible.
-The line between "industry event" and "hospitality marketing aimed at the buyer" thins out fast under scrutiny.
+The line between "industry event" and "marketing aimed at the buyer" thins under scrutiny.

 Your choice